DariaLazarenko/blockchain-com-task/README.md

 ### Coin list page

 For the coin list page, I've used SSR to prefetch the data on the server.
 The fetch request to CoinGecko is revalidated every 60 seconds to ensure data accuracy.
+I chose 60 seconds time interval because CoinGecko updates data every minute for demo accounts.

 ### Coin details page

 For the coin details page, I have also used SSR to prefetch initial data.
 The page is regenerated on each reload because it is a dynamic route.

 Even thought it wasn't stated in the requirements for the task, I decided to add the feature of auto coin data update every 60 seconds.
-To achieve this, I used a client component for live data updates with `UseEffect` React hook.
+To achieve this, I used a client component for live data updates with `useEffect` React hook.
 I think it is quite useful for monitoring coin prices.

 ### Code structure

-I have implemented a simple code structure that organises core components, models, etc. into dedicated folders which suits small projects like this one.
+I have implemented a simple code structure that organises core components, models, etc. into dedicated folders which suit small projects like this one.
 This structure provides modularity, making the codebase organised and scalable.

 ### Design